rohannng/resume/README.md

 My Resume made using LaTeX, style used from https://github.com/posquit0/Awesome-CV

 ## Dependencies :
     Full installation of Latex Live
     XeLaTeX command

+Use the Docker container

+    docker build --tag rohannng/texlive .

+and then mount the dir and run

+    docker run \
+    --volume $(pwd):/data \
+    rohannng/texlive \
+    make

 On linux install latex using the following command